 FULL-TIME STUDY AND AVAILABLE MAJORS

-All ASAP students are required to maintain full-time status (minimum 12 credits per semester) and are strongly encouraged to take classes during winter and summer sessions to accelerate movement towards graduation.
+All ASAP students are required to maintain full-time status and are strongly encouraged to take classes during winter and summer sessions to accelerate movement towards graduation.
 ASAP supports most majors that can be completed within three years.
 All colleges offer an array of programs leading to the Associate in Arts (A.A.), Associate in Science (A.S.), or Associate in Applied Science (A.A.S.).
 Available majors are selected based on projected job growth in New York City and transferability to four-year colleges.
 To view the available majors and degrees at each college, please visit ASAP college websites.

 CONSOLIDATED COURSE SCHEDULE

 It can be challenging for community college students to balance a college schedule with the demands of work and family.
 Each college provides a range of scheduling options designed so that ASAP students can attend classes in a convenient morning, afternoon, or evening block of time that is compatible with their demanding schedules.

 ASAP students take the majority of their first-year classes in small, close-knit cohorts of 25 students who move through the program together by major.
 This connected community helps students develop close and supportive relationships with one another and their instructors.
 Students also participate in the ASAP Seminar, a weekly non-credit advisement program facilitated by ASAP staff.
 In the second year of study, students take required classes with some of their fellow ASAP students as well as the general college population and continue to attend the ASAP Seminar.